 Still, the best part about this company is its vision to make a revolution in the web accessibility industry.
 It develops its solutions side-by-side with people with disabilities.
 In other words, they all take part in the R & D process, with which accessiBe can better address the market demand than any other company on the market.

 Furthermore, its customers receive a Litigation Support Package at no extra cost if their website’s compliance is challenged.
 The package includes accessiBe team’s personal attention, professional audits, reports, accessibility mapping, compliance supporting documentation, guidance, and more.

 Unlike its competitors, accessiBe significantly reduces the time and costs of web accessibility.
 The company offers a two-minute installation, meaning you can get up and running quickly. accessiBe is platform-agnostic and can operate on any website and any platform, whether a known brand or a custom-made one.
-Several worthy mentions, at this point, are SquareSpace, WooCommerce, WordPress, Magento, Shopify, WiX, PrestaShop, Drupal, BigCommerce, and so on.
+Several worthy mentions, at this point, are SquareSpace, WooCommerce, WordPress, Magento, Shopify,

 Furthermore, it comes with a great GUI, an option to completely hide the interface, and somewhat of a dark mode.
 The ability to get a multilanguage setup with just a little bit of coding is yet another superior feature.
 With accessiBe, this is easily doable, which is not the case with other similar providers.

 Last but not least, accessiBe offers a free audit for all websites so that they can check where they stand regarding web accessibility.

 Due to all this, accessiBe is trusted by over 100,000 websites worldwide, including Netflix, Oreo, British Airways, Hilton, Louisiana Department of Health, Everlast, Florida bar, and Miami State Attorney.
 The company handles over 502,121,376 daily loads and 1,000,000 daily processes.